a49l/my-first-selenium/README.md

 # my-first-selenium

-This file contains both tests, i created this using visual studio, one i open this solution i can build and within the test explorer there shoul dbe two seperate test from there you can execute the test, also the results of test will will write to the internal console which exception it has caught
+The file acumen.cs file contains both tests, i created this using visual studio, when you open this solution the solution needs to be built(hopfully with no errors)  within the test explorer there should be two seperate test from there you can execute, also the results of test will will write to the internal console which exception it has caught